-The vessel provides tanks (air or Nitrox tanks, 80 cubic ft aluminum, 12 litres) and weights for your use.
+The vessel provides tanks (air or Nitrox tanks, 80 cubic ft aluminium, 12 litres) and weights for your use.
 We strongly recommend to bring your own dive equipment.

 Please note, our tanks are standard yoke (INT), not DIN.
 Please notify our offices in advance if you need an adaptor.

-If you would like to rent the dive equipment we can organise this for you.
+If you would like to rent the dive equipment in Cocos we can organise this for you.
 Please indicate on your application form what equipment you will require.

 Otherwise, the following items are the diver’s responsibility:

 • Certification card

 • Regulator w/alternate air source, submersible pressure and depth gauges (required)